TIMELESS TREASURES

 Credit: Olav Ahrens Røtne

-The Rubik's cube is today an unmistakable icon of pop culture and has even evolved into a decorative object in the home of many young adults.
+The Rubik's cube is today an icon of pop culture and has even evolved into a decorative object in the home of many young adults.

 8